 ETIOLOGY AND PATHOPHYSIOLOGY

-Pericardial effusion, acute or chronic, occurs when there is ...
+Pericardial effusion, acute or chronic, occurs when there is increased production or decreased drainage of ...